freeCodeCamp/guide/src/pages/javascript/html-dom-getElementsByTagName/index.md

 Title: Element getElementsByTagName
 ---

-When working with the HMTL DOM (Document Object Model), it is sometimes nessecary to transverse all the decendant elements of a specified element.
-Element.getElementsByTagName is a method which will return a collection of all elements beneath a specified element, **excluding the parent element** that you specify.
+## Element.getElementsByTagName
+The getElementsByTagName method returns all elements below a specified element, excluding the element that is specified.
+This HTML collection that is returned is live, meaning that it is updated in real time as the DOM changes.

 Example syntax: